 A topocentric (reference) frame is a frame that has an extrinsic specification associated with a location on or near the surface of a natural body, such as planet Earth.
 [This is the definition used in the NASA SPICE system.]
 In connection with a GeoPose, one way that a topocentric frame may be realized is by a local tangent plane east-north-up frame (LTP-ENU) attached to the surface of a body, to a gravitational equipotential surface (geoid in the case of planet Earth), or to a mathematical surface such as an ellipsoid approximating a geoid.

 A frame specification is data that completely and uniquely defines a reference frame.
-In the context of Poses, there are extrinsic specifications defined by by an external data source, and derived specifications defined by a transformation from another reference frame.
+In the context of Poses, there are extrinsic specifications defined by an external data source, and derived specifications defined by a transformation from another reference frame.

 An extrinsic frame specification relates a reference frame to an ephemeris object or other external reference, which may be based on joint properties of a group of objects, such as the center of mass of the Earth-Moon system.